tryhackmeltd/docs.tryhackme.com/docs/koth/king-of-the-hill.md

 Traditionally you are taught **how** to compromise a machine to claim ownership of it.
 TryHackMe provides plenty of content on how to do so.
 However, an often overlooked aspect of hacking is maintaining access.

-KoTH inspires you to not only apply the knowledge gained from the content within the platform in a competitive, timed setting; Koth also encourages the use of blue-team tactics to prevent others from using similar methods such as those that you employed to compromise the machine.
+KoTH not only inspires you to apply the knowledge gained from the content within the platform in a competitive, timed set way, but also encourages the use of blue-team tactics to prevent others from using similar methods, such as those that you employed to compromise the machine.

 ### The Lobby System
 The platform creates groups in the form of a lobby.
 These lobbies consist of a **maximum of 10 participating** players but can have spectators.